Anne Cuvelier

 Leoville Poyferre 2010 97p

 Tasted three times - last time in March 2015.
 Consistent notes.
-This wine outshines, in my opinion, 2009, being a strong and potent wine with gobs of perfectly ripe black cherries and fat, ripe tannin, silky texture, excellent balance, and an imposingly long finish.
+This wine outshines the 2009, in my opinion, being a strong and potent wine with a wealth of perfectly ripe black cherries and rich, ripe tannin, a silky texture, excellent balance, and an impressively long finish.
 Stunning effort.

 Leoville Poyferre 2009 95p

 Tasted twice - last time in October 2012.
 Not consistent notes.
 It had more power and stuffing than in 2011 and 2008, much better fruit ripeness, and more complexity.
-I remember this wine being not that impressive from the barrel, but it changed dramatically for the better while aged in oak.
-There's present more strength, bigger depth, and a longer finish.
+I recall this wine as being unimpressive from the barrel, but it underwent a dramatic transformation for the better while aging in oak.
+There's more strength, bigger depth, and a longer finish.
 Fabulous stuff

 Leoville Poyferre 2008 93p

 Tasted in October 2012.
 Low yield - only 28 hl/ha.
-This wine was almost the same style as 2011, more developed, with a strong backbone and long finish.
+This wine was almost identical in style to the 2011, more developed, with a strong backbone and a long finish.
 Excellent effort for the vintage.

 Leoville Poyferre 2007 88p